buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 Certain spells require more time to cast: rounds, minutes, or even hours.
 When you cast a spell with a casting time of 1 round, it means you spend an entire round formulating the spell and on the next round, using 1 Action, you cast the spell with the initiative you rolled at the beginning of the formulation.

 When the formulation lasts more than 1 round, you must spend 1 Action per round to continue the formulation.
-For those rounds, it's as if you need to maintain Concentration to determine any effects.
+For those rounds, it' \*\*s as if you need to maintain Concentration to determine any effects.

 ### Magic Lists